 1. Plan a movie night

 The latter worked better because we could also see each other on the screen.
-I knew just when he got emotional (usually when a dog was involved), he knew just when my heartbeat sped up because Chris Evans was on screen.
+I knew just when he got emotional (usually when a dog was involved), and he knew just when my heartbeat sped up because Chris Evans was on screen.

 Related Reading: Thoughts You Have On Your First Date After The Pandemic